docker-archive/classicswarm/docs/install-w-machine.md

         $ docker info

-    As you can see, the output displays information about the two agent nodes and the one master node in the Swarm.
+    As you can see, the output displays information about the two agent nodes and the one manager node in the Swarm.

 3. Check the images currently running on your Swarm.